-- All disturbed areas shall be stabilized (either temporarily or permanently) within 14 days of initial disturbance. - After this time, any disturbance must be stabilized at the end of each work day. - Between October 15 and April 15 of each year, daily stabilization is required, regardless of when an area was initially disturbed. - Temporary stabilization includes cover of previously disturbed areas with hay or other organic mulch, seed and mulch, rolled erosion control products, soil tackifiers or hydraulically applied mulches, or other means of cover that reduce erosion. - Final stabilization is required when earth-disturbing activities are completed.
+- All disturbed areas shall be stabilized (either temporarily or permanently) within 14 days of initial disturbance. - After this time, any disturbance must be stabilized at the end of each work day. - Temporary stabilization includes cover of previously disturbed areas with hay or other mulch, seed and mulch, rolled erosion control products, soil tackifiers or hydraulically applied mulches, or other means of cover that reduce erosion, such as gravel, concrete, or asphalt.
+The use of soil tackifiers or chemical stabilizers must receive approval from the Secretary prior to their use. - Final stabilization is required within 48-hrs of reaching final grade, or when earth-disturbing activities are completed.
 Note that fully uncovering the mineable material is considered final stabilization, until such conditions change or reclamation activities are initiated.